Gardner McKay: Personal life

 Gardner bought a wooded property in Beverly Hills and kept a menagerie of animals including lions, cheetahs, dogs, and a monkey which he brought back from his sojourn to South America.

 Awards

-McKay's awards included three National Endowment for the Arts fellowships for playwriting, the Drama Critics Circle Award for Best Play, and Sidney Carrington Prize.
-He was a winner in Canadian Regional Drama Festival, and runner-up in the Hemingway Short Story Contest.
+McKay's awards included three National Endowment for the Arts fellowships for playwriting, the Drama Critics Circle Award for Best Play, and the Sidney Carrington Prize.
+He was a winner in the Canadian Regional Drama Festival, and runner-up in the Hemingway Short Story Contest.

 Final years and death

-McKay settled in Hawaii, where he died from prostate cancer in 2001 at the age of 69.
-He was survived by his wife Madeleine Madigan, a painter, and two children.
-Gardner is buried in Kentucky.
+McKay settled in Hawaii.
+He died from prostate cancer in 2001 at the age of 69.
+He was married to Irish painter Madeleine Madigan who he met in his 40s.

 In popular culture

-Gardner is mentioned in the 1983 song, "We Are the People Our Parents Warned Us About", by Jimmy Buffett that appeared on his One Particular Harbour album.
+Gardner McKay is mentioned in the 1983 song, "We Are the People Our Parents Warned Us About", by Jimmy Buffett that appeared on his One Particular Harbour album.